Microsoft-USEduAzure/workshops/website-migration/readme.md

 1. Select your subscription

-1. Expand the resource group for our workshop, select your App Service, and click OK
+1. Expand the resource group for our workshop, select your App Service, and click **OK** to publish

     ![](images/43.png)

 1. Verify the app is running by browsing to your app service URL

   > NOTE: It will take a few minutes for your application to publish and Visual studio should automatically open your web app in a browser when publishing is complete

 1. Close Visual Studio

 ## [Azure Repos](azure-repos)

 Now that we've migrated out application to Azure, let's sprinkle in some DevOps!
+We'll assume this project was never linked to any type of source control so we'll at it to Azure Repos.

 1. Open Git Bash

 1. Navigate to your TailwindTraders directory

-    ``bash
+    ```bash
     cd source/repos/TailwindTraders
     ```